ethereum/execution-apis/src/engine/specification.md

 - `random`: `DATA`, 32 Bytes - value for the `random` field of the new payload
 - `suggestedFeeRecipient`: `DATA`, 20 Bytes - suggested value for the `feeRecipient` field of the new payload

+### ExecutionPayloadBodyV1

+This structure contains a body of an execution payload.
+The fields are encoded as follows:
+- `transactions`: `Array of DATA` - Array of transaction objects, each object is a byte list (`DATA`) representing `TransactionType || TransactionPayload` or `LegacyTransaction` as defined in [EIP-2718](https://eips.ethereum.org/EIPS/eip-2718)

 ## Core

 ### engine_executePayloadV1